hmrc/play-fsm/README.md

 Finite State Machine is an established pattern to manage complex internal state flow based on a set of transition rules.
 See <https://brilliant.org/wiki/finite-state-machines/>.

-In this library you will ready-to-use solution tailored for use in HMRC-style frontend Play application.
+In this library, you find a ready-to-use solution tailored for use in HMRC-style frontend Play application.

-## How tos
+## How-tos

 ### How to add play-fsm library to your service?